globaleaks/whistleblowing-software/README.md

 # GlobaLeaks

+GlobaLeaks is a project aimed at creating an opensource and free software whistleblowing framework.

+To learn how to setup your own GlobaLeaks platform, look at the [wiki documentation] (https://github.com/globaleaks/GlobaLeaks/wiki).

+## GlobaLeaks is hiring!
 [EN] GlobaLeaks Project is hiring talented developers!
 [Apply here](http://logioshermes.org/open-call-for-globaleaks-developers/)

 [IT] Il Progetto GlobaLeaks sta cercando sviluppatori!
 [Fai application qui!](http://logioshermes.org/cerchiamo-sviluppatori-per-software-libero-globaleaks/)

-GlobaLeaks is a project aimed at creating an opensource and free software whistleblowing framework.

-To learn how to setup your own GlobaLeaks platform, look at the [wiki documentation] (https://github.com/globaleaks/GlobaLeaks/wiki).

 ## Community and support
 If you need help with the software write your inquiry to the GlobaLeaks [Mailing List] (https://lists.ghserv.net/mailman/listinfo/globaleaks-talk): globaleaks-talk@lists.globaleaks.org